 Figure 5.16-1: Example scenario of communication path switching between PC5 and Uu reference points (i.e. switching between Figure a and Figure b)

-Path switching policy is provided to the UE to indicate which path(s) is permitted for path switching for all or specific ProSe services.

-The UE may use the provisioned path switching policy to determine whether path switching is permitted for all or specific ProSe services.
-The granularity of path switching between PC5 and Uu reference points is per ProSe service.At path switching, same traffic type between for PDU Session and for PC5 unicast link is maintained, i.e., IP type, Ethernet type and Unstructured type.
+Communication path switching between PC5 and Uu reference points is performed at ProSe service level, e.g. some of ProSe services of PC5 unicast link or PDU Session, all ProSe services of PC5 unicast link or PDU Session.

+The UE takes the path selection policy into account to determine whether and for which ProSe service(s) to switch the communication path.
+UE operation related to the path switch for ProSe service is as follows:

+- The UE evaluates the path selection policy in the policy and parameters for ProSe Direct Communication applicable to the ProSe service and switches the communication path as below:

+- If Uu path is used and PC5 preferred is indicated, the UE should prefer to switch to PC5 communication path for the ProSe service.

+- If PC5 path is used and Uu preferred is indicated, the UE should prefer to switch to Uu communication path for the ProSe service.

+- If no preference is indicated or no path selection policy is provisioned, the UE switches between Uu and PC5 communication path based on its pre-configuration or implementation for the ProSe service.

+NOTE 1: When either PC5 preferred or Uu preferred is indicated, the UE can still switch to the other non-preferred path, e.g. signal strength of any path below certain configured signal strength threshold.

 The UE may decide to perform path switching from Uu path to PC5 path, e.g. because the peer UE is in proximity or for offloading some traffic from the network.
 The UE may decide to perform path switching from PC5 path to Uu path, e.g. when the PC5 signal strength of the unicast link with the peer UE becomes weak.

+At path switching, same traffic type between for PDU Session and for PC5 unicast link is maintained, i.e., IP type, Ethernet type and Unstructured type.

 For communication path switching from PC5 to Uu reference point, the Uu QoS parameters of each UE are decided based on PC5 QoS parameters and negotiated via the existing PC5 connection between two UEs.
 Each UE may perform the UE requested PDU Session Modification as defined in TS 23.502 [5] clause 4.3.3 to request the Uu QoS parameters.
-For IP type traffic, the IP addresses/prefixes of the peer UEs over the Uu reference point can be shared via the existing PC5 connection between the UEs to assist them to establish communication with each other via the communication path over the Uu reference point.
+For IP type traffic, the IP addresses/prefixes of the peer UEs over the Uu reference point can be shared via the existing PC5 connection between the UEs by using application layer messages to assist them to establish communication with each other via the communication path over the Uu reference point.

-When both Uu path and PC5 paths are available, a make-before-break mechanism is used when switching between PC5 path and Uu path.
+When both Uu path and PC5 path are available, a make-before-break mechanism is used when switching between PC5 path and Uu path.
 That is, the UEs first prepare the target path to communicate with each other, and then perform the path switching and communicate over the target path, and after this the former path may be released.

-NOTE: It is not targeted to support session continuity (e.g. IP address preservation) during path switching between PC5 and Uu reference points.
+NOTE 2: It is not targeted to support session continuity (e.g. IP address preservation) during path switching between PC5 and Uu reference points.